Mambouna/pgturbo/doc/builtins.rst

 If an actor is rotated and should move based on its rotation, doing so by adjusting X and Y coordinates manually can be complicated.
-To make moving actors around their rotation easier, Pygame Zero provides built-in functions.
+To make moving actors around their rotation easier, Pygame Turbo provides built-in functions.

 .. method:: Actor.move_towards_angle(angle, distance)